Smile (band): History

-Ultimately this U.S. promotional recording was never published commercially, however, in September of the same year, Mercury Records commissioned them to record three more songs: "April Lady" (Stanley Lucas), "Blag", and "Polar Bear", a "gentle song about a polar bear" written and led by May, at De Lane Lea Studios.
+Ultimately, this U.S. promotional recording was never published commercially, however, in September of the same year, Mercury Records commissioned them to record three more songs: "April Lady" (Carl Barnwell), "Blag", and "Polar Bear", a "gentle song about a polar bear" written and led by May, at De Lane Lea Studios.
 Again, the record was not released at the time.

 When Staffell left in 1970 to join another band, Humpy Bong, Smile effectively disbanded.
 Ealing graduate Farrokh Bulsara persuaded May and Taylor to continue, and at about the same time, he changed his name to Freddie Mercury, and joined them as lead vocalist, thus forming a new group, Queen.
 Queen tried several bass players during this period – Mike Grose, Barry Mitchell and Doug Bogie – none of whom fitted in with the band's chemistry.
 Not until February 1971 did John Deacon join and complete the lineup, whereupon they began rehearsing for their first album.
 This definitive lineup lasted until Mercury's death in 1991, their last album being Made in Heaven, released posthumously in 1995.

 For their debut album, Queen recorded "Doing All Right".
 According to the book Queen: The Early Years, Staffell has been well compensated through royalties from the sale of the album, given his co-songwriting credit for the song with May.
 Queen also recorded the song for their first BBC recording session with John Peel.
 That session, along with their third session, have been released in the UK as At the Beeb (Band of Joy Records) in 1989, and in the U.S. as Queen at the BBC (Hollywood Records) in 1995.
-Also in 1995, Queen issued their "Let Me Live" singles, one of which features three of the first session BBC recordings, including "Doing Alright".
+Also in 1995, Queen issued their "Let Me Live" single, of which one CD format features three of the first session BBC recordings, including "Doing Alright".

 Smile reunited for several songs on 22 December 1992.
-Taylor's band The Cross were headlining a gig, and he brought May and Staffell on to play "Earth" and "If I Were a Carpenter".
+Taylor's band the Cross were headlining a gig, and he brought May and Staffell on to play "Earth" and "If I Were a Carpenter".
 May also performed several other songs that night.

 In 2018, Smile reunited once more, at Abbey Road Studios to re-record "Doing All Right".
-This release was used in Queen's Bohemian Rhapsody movie, with May and Taylor taking lead vocals and using Staffell's vocals from the original recording on the middle section.
+This release was used in Queen's Bohemian Rhapsody film, with May and Taylor taking lead vocals and using Staffell's vocals from the original recording on the middle section.